MSc Parasitology & Pathogen Biology

 The award of the MSc in Parasitology and Pathogen Biology is based on continuous assessment of coursework, examinations and assessment modules based on submitted work related to private, individual study.

 Learning opportunities associated with this course are outlined below:

 At Queen’s, we deliver a high-quality learning environment that embeds intellectual curiosity, innovation and best practices in learning, teaching and student support to enable students to achieve their full academic potential.

 In addition to laboratory teaching, it is envisaged that participants will also acquire field experience in vector and parasite sampling and control methodologies.

 Examples of the opportunities provided for learning on this course include; lectures, practical experiences, E-Learning technologies, self-directed study and added value qualifications to enhance employability.

-Teaching times will be across morning & afternoon, at various times throughout the week.
+Teaching times will be in the morning and afternoon, at various times throughout the week.

-A postgraduate loans system in the UK offers government-backed student loans of up to £10,609 for taught and research Masters courses in all subject areas.
-Criteria, eligibility, repayment and application information are available on the UK government website
+A postgraduate loan system in the UK offers government-backed student loans of up to £10,609 for taught and research Master's courses in all subject areas.
+Criteria, eligibility, repayment and application information are available on the UK government website.